-On October 27, 2015, we entered into the Merger Agreement with WBA, and Victoria Merger Sub.
+On October 27, 2015, we entered into the original Merger Agreement, which was subsequently amended by the Amendment on January 29, 2017.
 Pursuant to the terms and subject to the conditions set forth in the Merger Agreement, Victoria Merger Sub will merge with and into Rite Aid, with Rite Aid surviving the Merger as a 100 percent owned direct subsidiary of WBA.
-On February 4, 2016, the proposal to adopt the Merger Agreement was approved by holders of approximately 74% of our outstanding common stock entitled to vote as of the record date of the special meeting.
-Completion of the Merger is subject to various closing conditions, including but not limited to (i) the expiration or earlier termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, (ii) the absence of any law or order prohibiting the Merger, and (iii) the absence of a material adverse effect on us, as defined in the Merger Agreement.
-Under the terms of the Merger Agreement, at the effective time of the Merger, each share of our common stock, par value \$1.00 per share, issued and outstanding immediately prior to the effective time (other than shares owned by (i) WBA, Victoria Merger Sub or Rite Aid (which will be cancelled), (ii) stockholders who have properly exercised and perfected appraisal rights under Delaware law, or (iii) any direct or indirect 100 percent owned subsidiary of Rite Aid or WBA (which will be converted into shares of common stock of the surviving corporation)) will be converted into the right to receive \$9.00 per share in cash, without interest.
+Completion of the Merger is subject to various closing conditions, including but not limited to (i) approval of the Merger Agreement by the holders of our common stock, (ii) the expiration or earlier termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, (iii) the absence of any law or order prohibiting the Merger, and (iv) the absence of a material adverse effect on us, as defined in the Merger Agreement.
+Under the terms of the Merger Agreement, at the effective time of the Merger, each share of our common stock, par value \$1.00 per share, issued and outstanding immediately prior to the effective time (other than shares owned by (i) WBA, Victoria Merger Sub or us (which will be cancelled), (ii) stockholders who have properly exercised and perfected appraisal rights under Delaware law, or (iii) any direct or indirect 100 percent owned subsidiary of ours or WBA (which will be converted into shares of common stock of the surviving corporation)) will be converted into the right to receive a maximum of \$7.00 in cash per share and a minimum of \$6.50 in cash per share, without interest.
+The exact per share merger consideration will be determined based on the number of retail stores that WBA agrees to divest in connection with the parties' efforts to obtain the required regulatory approvals for the Merger, with the price set at \$7.00 per share if 1,000 stores or fewer retail stores are required to be divested and at \$6.50 per share if 1,200 retail stores are required to be divested (or more, if WBA agrees to sell more).
+If the required divestitures fall between 1,000 and 1,200 stores, then there will be a pro-rata adjustment of the price per share.
+While the exact per share merger consideration is not known as of the date of this report, based on discussions with the FTC regarding potential remedies after filing the preliminary proxy statement, if the Merger is completed, we believe that the per share merger consideration would likely be \$6.50 per share.

 We, WBA and Victoria Merger Sub have each made customary representations, warranties and covenants in the Merger Agreement, including, among other things, that (i) we and our subsidiaries will continue to conduct our business in the ordinary course consistent with past practice between the execution of the Merger Agreement and the closing of the Merger and (ii) we will not solicit proposals relating to alternative transactions to the Merger or engage in discussions or negotiations with respect thereto, subject to certain exceptions.
 Additionally, the Merger Agreement limits our ability to incur indebtedness for borrowed money and issue additional capital stock, among other things.
-We currently anticipate that the Merger will close in the second half of calendar 2016.